On the stability of some controlled Markov chains and its applications to stochastic approximation with Markovian dynamic: The central role of stability in the context of stochastic approximation with Markovian dynamic

 The approach we follow here is significantly different from that developed in the aforementioned works and consists of dividing the difficult problem of proving boundedness away from $\partial\Theta$ into two simpler tasks.
-First using the results of Sections \ref{sec:Compound-Lyapunov-functions} or \ref{sec:mainresults} one may establish that the sequence $\{\theta_{i},X_{i}\}$ visits some set $\mathcal{W}\times C\subset\Theta\times\mathsf{X}$ infinitely often $\mathbb{P}_{\theta,x}$-a.s, a set which has the particularity that transition probabilities $\{P_{\theta},\theta\in\mathcal{W}\}$ have uniformly good ergodicity properties.
-Then, using these facts one can show that $\{\theta_{i}\}$ follows the trajectories of the deterministic recursion $\{\bar{\theta}_{i}\}$ more and more accurately at each visit of $\mathcal{W}\times C$, and eventually remains in a set only slightly larger than $\mathcal{W}$ provided the deterministic sequence is itself stable.
-The advantage of our approach is that instead of aiming to establish ergodicity properties of $\{\xi_{i}\}$ in worse case scenarios for the sequence $\{\theta_{i}\}$ we decouple the analysis of the behaviour of $\{\theta_{i}\}$ when it approaches $\partial\Theta$ from the study of the ergodicity properties of $\{\xi_{i}\}$, which need to be studied for ``reasonable'' values of $\theta$ only.
-Before stating the main result of this section we state our assumptions.
+First using the results of Sections~\ref{secCompound-Lyapunov-functions} or \ref{1313131313}, one may establish that the sequence $\{ \theta_{i},X_{i}\}$ visits some set $\mathcal{W}\times C\subset\Theta\times\mathsf{X}$ infinitely often $\mathbb{P}_{\theta,x}$-a.s., a set which has the particularity that transition probabilities $\{P_{\theta},\theta\in \mathcal{W}\}$ have uniformly good ergodicity properties.
+Then, using these facts, one can show that $\{\theta_{i}\}$ follows the trajectories of the deterministic recursion $\{\bar{\theta}_{i}\}$ more and more accurately at each visit of $\mathcal{W}\times C$, and eventually remains in a set only slightly larger than $\mathcal{W}$ provided the deterministic sequence is itself stable.
+The advantage of our approach is that instead of aiming to establish ergodicity properties of $\{\xi_{i}\}$ in worse case scenarios for the sequence $\{\theta_{i}\}$, we decouple the analysis of the behavior of $\{\theta_{i}\}$ when it approaches $\partial\Theta$ from the study of the ergodicity properties of $\{ \xi_{i}\}$, which need to be studied for ``reasonable'' values of $\theta$ only.
+Before stating the main result of this section we state our assumptions. \thelonglist{(A4)} \begin{longlist}[(A4)] \item Let $\{ H(\theta,x)\}$, $\{\gamma_{i}\}$, $\{\pi_{\theta}\}$ and $\{P_{\theta}\}$ be as above.
+We assume that: \begin{enumerate}[(3)] \item[(1)] there exists $\gamma_{+}>0$ such that: